 Lead aprons reduce the radiation dose to the reproductive organs from a variety of diagnostic x-ray procedures.
-Radiation has a potential of causing mutations in the germ cells that may be passed on to future generations.
-However, studies of the Japanese survivors of the atomic bombings and their offspring suggest that the doses necessary to produce genetic damage is quite high-much higher than typical diagnostic x-ray procedures.
+Radiation has a potential of causing germ cell mutations that may be passed on to future generations.
+However, studies of the Japanese survivors of the atomic bombings and their offspring suggest that the doses necessary to produce genetic damage is quite high—much higher than typical diagnostic x-ray procedures.
 Lead aprons serve a precautionary purpose to reduce dose.

 If the risk of thyroid cancer is so low, particularly in relation to x-ray medical staff, why are thyroid shields used?

 Even though risk is low, it is prudent to reduce radiation dose when it is feasible and practicable.
 Using lead shields to block the thyroid is an easy dose-reduction strategy and costs (purchase of lead apron or shield) are relatively inexpensive over their usable lifetime.

 Where is the lead located in the protective clothing worn by radiographers?
 Is it in an inner layer of the material?
 Or is it mixed throughout the material, therefore coming into contact with bare skin when worn?